RLP-199-17 in its

 nature seemed to focus on precise detail in the first place, Glazunov's

-Yesipova (Annette Essipoff) (1851-1914) until her death.
-From then
+(Annette Essipoff) (1851-1914) until her death.
+Anna Esipova was

-on Felix Blumenfeld (1863-1931) was his teacher with whom he
+Felix Blumenfeld (1863-1931) with whom he certainly could share

-was the teacher of such other remarkable performers as Wladimir Horowitz,
+the teacher of such other remarkable performers as Wladimir Horowitz,

 Heinrich Niehaus, and another strong - and greatly underestimated

-and ignored - personality: Maria Grinberg.)
+and ignored - personality, Maria Grinberg.)

 Simon